Updated on March 9, 2017

 Everything about it sounds good.
 It’s a topical anti-androgen that is in a phase 2 proof-of-concept trial in the US.
 Here’s a meaningful quote about Breezula from it’s own website: “Breezula™ does not interfere with the hormonal and, in particular, androgenic profile of patients; libido and sexual behavior are unaffected in clinical trials to date.”
 That’s a big one.
 The website depicts 2021 as the estimated market release of this product.
 Is there anything we can do to help speed up this company’s progress?
 Somebody get Samumed on line 1.

 Christophe Guillemat SCT

-Christophe Guillemat of the CFS Barcelona clinic has finally released the name of the innovative procedure he is R&Ding.
+Christophe Guillemat of the CFS Barcelona clinic has finally released the name of the innovative procedure his clinic is R&Ding.
 It’s being called the Stem Cell Transfer.
-I can say for sure that he is sincere in his work and taking the time to prove with clarity that this procedure will work as expected.
-Ultimately, he is looking to create a method of stem cell extraction from donor to recipient area with complete donor regeneration.
+I can say that he seems to be sincere in his work and is taking the time to prove with clarity that this procedure will work as expected.
+Ultimately, he is hoping to create a method of stem cell extraction from donor to recipient area with complete donor regeneration.
 I’ve previously covered this subject in these articles: CG & Weekly Thoughts 9/22.